l33tdaima/l33tdaima/p152m/README.md

 ### Optimal O(N) Approach
 A very elegant solution from programming pearls:

-- Calculating local min and local max of between each element and min/max
+- Calculating the new localmin and localmax of between each new element i and previous localmin/localmax
 - Swap them because multiplying by a negative makes big number smaller, small number bigger so we redefine the extremums by swapping them.

 #LNKD #GOOGL
+#GOOGL.MJ

 #Array #Dynamic Programming

-#MJ.GOOGL